FreddyVRetro/ISA-PicoMEM/firmware/README.md

 ## Firmwares Revision History :

+### PM_Aug25_Test: Test firmware with added Covox  (August 2025 Test)
+    !!
+Firmware released as test, can be found under the test sub folder. !!
+- New : Covox support added, enable it using PMININT
+- New : Disk access now use the FatFS Fast Seek, for a huge disk access speedup.
+        Disk image must not be fragmented : Backup the SD, Format and re copy the Disk image.
+- !
+Fix the Disk image creation menu from the BIOS
+- !
+Audio mixing (Adlib) has almost no more cut during disk Access

 ### PM_x_5_36_25_x: Mindscape sound card, RTC  (May 26, 2025)
 - New: The rare Mindscape Music Board with dual AY-3-8910 is now emulated.
 - New: MM58167AN RTC (AST Six Pack Plus Real Time Clock) added.
 (Thanks to Matthew Dovey)